 The terrestrial areas of the SPA network include inland wetland sites important for wintering waterbirds and extensive areas of blanket bog and upland habitats that provide breeding and foraging resources for species including Merlin and Golden Plover.
 Coastal habitats including Machair, which are important for species including Chough and breeding Dunlin, are also represented in the network.
 Agricultural land represents a share of the SPA network ranging from extensive upland areas where hedgerows, wet grassland and scrub offer feeding and/or breeding opportunities for Hen Harrier to the intensively farmed coastal polderland where internationally important numbers of swans and geese occur.

-If you require up-to-date information about a Natura 2000 site, please link to the Statutory Instrument on our website, or email us at natureconservation@npws.gov.ie.
+If you require up-to-date information about an SPA, please refer to the Protected Sites section of the website , or email us at sitedesignations@npws.gov.ie.

 Data included in the Standard Data Forms (SDFs) for each Natura 2000 site can be accessed on the European Commission website.